Long Beach Medical Malpractice Lawyer

 - Noneconomic damages of up to $250,000.
 Noneconomic damages are more difficult to prove than economic damages.
 This cap helps stabilize medical liability insurance costs and supporters claim it has increased access to healthcare in California.
 However, there are many critics of MICRA that argue it has had the opposite of its intended effect.

 The elements of MICRA can help a plaintiff in a medical malpractice case determine the types of compensation he or she can claim.
 It’s vital to consider the noneconomic damages cap when determining the potential value of a claim.
 If the claimant’s noneconomic damages are greater than his or her economic damages, MICRA may hurt more than help.
-A low-income plaintiff who loses a spouse due to medical malpractice may not gain very much in economic damages and will likely feel his or her noneconomic damages more acutely but can only receive up to $250,000 in compensation.
-If you have additional questions regarding medical malpractice laws in California, talk to a dedicated Long Beach medical malpractice lawyer.
+A low-income plaintiff who loses a spouse due to medical malpractice or medication errors may not gain very much in economic damages and will likely feel his or her noneconomic damages more acutely but can only receive up to $250,000 in compensation.
+If you have additional questions regarding medical malpractice laws in California, talk to a dedicated Long Beach medical malpractice lawyer in Los Angeles.

 How Long Do You Have to File a Medical Malpractice Claim in California?